Post2Fix/TerminAWake/README.md

 ## Easy setup

 1. Save the app to your Downloads folder
-- Click the green 'Code' button (top right) and select ['Download Zip', or use this link](https://github.com/Post2Fix/TerminAWake/archive/refs/heads/modularity-revert.zip).
+- Click the green 'Code' button (top right) and select 'Download Zip'.
 (Save it to the Downloads folder!)

 2. Setup by pasting a single command
 - Open a terminal window (you can press F4 or command+space & search 'Terminal')